likeajumprope/RSE_Juelich/day2/Readme.md

 - Instructions on how to run your scripts
 - Dependencies and setup instructions

-## 🚫 Step 4: Modify your .gitignre file
+## 🚫 Step 4: Modify your .gitignore file

 Edit your .gitignore to exclude raw data and system-specific files.
 Example: